 As your shingles age and are exposed to the weather, they will begin to discolor due to dirt and what not building up on your roof.
 Different types of roofing will more easily build up with different sediments and can have deep color changes where the water runs off the roof vs. where it doesn’t.

 Washing your roof is a great way to help extend its life.
 Over time, your roof may start to look dirty and develop long dark streaks that run from the peak to the edge.
 Those dark streaks are from algae growing on your roof.
-The algae isn’t going to damage your roof immediately, so washing it off isn’t always urgent.
+The algae aren’t going to damage your roof immediately, so washing it off isn’t always urgent.
 But, to remove the algae from your roof, you’ll need to spray it down with a 50% water and bleach mix.

 After you’ve washed it down with the solution, consider installing copper strips on the peak of your roof.
 When it rains, copper will run down your roof and keep the algae from growing.